 Obtaining Panic Information for Developers¶

-Crash dump functionality is built into every kernel on current versions of pfSense® software.
-Crash dumps are automatically saved on installations with swap space, or printed to the console on other platforms.
+Crash dump functionality is built into every kernel on current versions of pfSense® software, but behavior varies based on architecture.
+Crash dumps are automatically saved on installations with swap space, or printed to the console on other platforms (e.g. ARM).

 Viewing and Submitting a Crash Dump¶